 Whereas Nixon suppressed the truth and won big in 1972, by the 1974 midterm elections there had been enough blowback from the Watergate scandals that the Democrats picked up four Senate seats and 49 House seats.
 In other words, 2014 is still a long time away.

-The Obama administration’s methods and aims — going after political opponents, monitoring a supposedly leaking press, fingering fall guys, soiling the
+The Obama administration’s methods and aims — going after political opponents, monitoring a supposedly leaking press, fingering fall guys, soiling the IRS — are likewise Nixonian to the core.

 Nixon left office with historic low poll numbers and the economy a wreck.
 His successful feat of Vietnamization was undone by Congress’s refusal to make good on American promises of aid.
 His foreign trips were seen as failed efforts to regain political stature back home.